Koushikmani/Machine_learning_2/turtlebot3_neural_network/README.md

     '''
          roslaunch turtlebot3_neural_network turtlebot3_square.launch
     '''
-    We will see the gazebo environment with turtlebot3_robot Terminal_2(To run the obstacle avoidance)
+    /We will see the gazebo environment with turtlebot3_robot Terminal_2(To run the obstacle avoidance)

     '''